 For 200g it is 40% of the target calories.

-Even at 300g, it is 60% of the target calories is still only 42g of protein as well.
+At 300g, it is 60% of the target calories and still only 42g of protein.

 When you look at it from that perspective, high-fat meats are NOT a good source of protein.
-You are likely going to be consuming a larger amount of calories per gram of protein than desired due to the fat content, without even touching on the fact that there are probably better options you could utilise to meet your fat needs.
+You are likely going to be consuming a larger amount of calories per gram of protein than desired due to the fat content.
+That is not even touching on the fact that there are better options you could utilise to meet your fat needs.

-I’m a fan of more plant-based diets and the health benefits related to them, so my first recommendation for people with big appetites is always to eat more vegetables, in addition to potentially emphasising some plant-based sources of protein.
+I am a fan of more plant-based diets and the health benefits related to them.
+So my first recommendation for people with big appetites is almost always to eat more vegetables.
+Emphasising some plant-based sources of protein can be a great idea too.
 This article shouldn’t take away from that message.